williammarsh/williammarsh/README.md

 I am a PhD student based at the Natural History Museum, where I am using a combination of ancient DNA and biomolecular techniques to study ancient British populations.

-My main interests lie in Evolutionary Genetics, Ancient DNA, Evolutionary Biology and Human Evolution.
+My main interests lie in the fields of Evolutionary Genetics, Ancient DNA, Evolutionary Biology and Human Evolution.

 <!---
 williammarsh/williammarsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.